Cham0i/SecPlus/README.md

 ## 1.2 Malware Types

 - Ransomware: The encrpytion of a victims files which the hacker promises to decrypt once the ransom is payed.
 Well atleast according to the hackers...(PSA.
 Never give them money.
-Always have backups)
+Always have backups for this reason)
 - Trojans: Software that a victim wants and installs with hidden malware
   - RAT (Remote Access Trojan): A trojan which includes some sort of spyware or remote access to the victim's computer
 - Virus: Malware that requires user action to spread